Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries: Background and Related Work

 where $T_g$ denotes the transformation associated with a group element $g\in G$.
 In this formulation, invariance can be understood as a particular (trivial) instance where $T_g'$ is the identity function, i.e. $f(T_g(\mathbf{x})) = f(\mathbf{x})$ and the output of the network does not change after a transformation to the input.
 Instead, equivariance requires the network output to change in a well-defined manner according to the way the input has been transformed.
 Intuitively, the difference between invariance and non-trivial equivariance can be understood as follows; while invariance encourages representations to remove information about the way they are transformed, non-trivial equivariance encourages the network to preserve this transformation information.
 This allows for a broader class of inductive biases that allows the model to make a decision on how to utilize this information during prediction.

 Group equivariant neural networks~\cite{cohen2016group,weiler_general_2019,weiler_3d_2018} are usually designed by generalizing convolutional neural networks to arbitrary groups by constructing specialized kernels that satisfies the equivariance constraints.
 As such these networks usually require specialized architectures that are less commonly used on large-scale vision benchmarks. \citet{essl} proposes a technique to encourage equivariance by using a prediction loss and show that approximate equivariance can be achieved by predicting the transformation.
 Along a similar line of work,~\cite{colorful, rotnet,jigsaw} propose to learn visual representations by pretext tasks of predicting transformations.
 In our work, to avoid having specialized architectures and to keep the framework highly general and flexible, we adopt the method proposed in~\cite{essl} to achieve \textit{approximate equivariance} by a training objective that predicts the transformations applied to the input during the self-supervised learning stage.
-However, instead of learning better representations, our work focuses on the importance of creating ensembles containing members having opposing equivariances.
+However, instead of learning better representations, our work focuses on the importance of creating ensembles containing members having opposing equivariances. \rebutadd{Furthermore,~\cite{essl} showed that rotational equivariance leads to better representations while rotational invariance is harmful; in this work, we show that while equivariance is useful for the majority of classes, there is a significant proportion of the data that can benefit from rotation invariance.}

 We go beyond the typical deep ensembling approach by constructing ensembles that include opposing hypotheses along a set of symmetries.
 We start by pre-training representation learning models using contrastive learning methods \cite{simclr,essl}.
 The pre-training step allows for encoding the necessary equivariances and invariances into the models.
 During fine-tuning, the pre-trained models are adapted into classifiers, and finally, these classifiers are combined into an ensemble.
 We demonstrate analytically in a simple setting via~\cref{prop:simple_analytical} in Appendix~\ref{app:formalism} that the trained classifiers of the equivariant and invariant models capture different hypotheses.